 Observation of insurance documentation confirmed that current insurance policies were in place.

-All of the eight patients who submitted questionnaire responses indicated that they felt that the service is well led.
-They all and indicated they were very satisfied with this aspect of the service.
+All of the 18 patients who submitted questionnaire responses indicated that they felt that the service is well led.
+All patients indicated that they were very satisfied with this aspect of the service.
 Comments provided included the following: